 Do whatever you have to do.

 Go to places where people know what you’re going through.
-Go to AA meetings, join online groups (Facebook or elsewhere), see a counselor.
+Go to AA meetings, join online groups (Facebook or elsewhere), and see a counselor.

-There are thousands of us out there in the world: people who have let everyone down and know what it’s like to be trying to do better for the 100th time without anyone believing they can do it.
+There are thousands of us in the world: people who have let everyone down and know what it’s like to be trying to do better for the 100th time without anyone believing they can do it.

 We will have your back until you can win back the trust of your loved ones.

 5. Does this person just not get it?